Archi657/obsidian-notes/AWS/Services.md

 **Amazon ElastiCache** is a service that adds caching layers on top of databases to help improve the read times of common requests.

 # Machine Learning

-**Amazon Sage Maker** quickly build, train, and deploy machine learning models **Amazon A2I** provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.
+**Amazon Sage Maker** quickly build, train, and deploy machine learning models.

+**Amazon A2I** provides built-in human review workflows for common machine learning use cases, such as content moderation and text extraction from documents.

 **Amazon Lex** build conversational interfaces using voice and text.

 **Amazon Textract** extracts text and data from scanned documents.

-**AWS DeepRacer** 1/18 scale race car that you can use to test reinforcement learning models **Amazon Q Developer** is a machine learning-powered code generator that provides you with code recommendations in real time.
+**AWS DeepRacer** 1/18 scale race car that you can use to test reinforcement learning models.

+**Amazon Q Developer** is a machine learning-powered code generator that provides you with code recommendations in real time.

+**Amazon Bedrock Guardrails** configurable safeguards to help safely build generative AI applications at scale, responsible AI policies.
 # IoT

 **Aws Ground Station**